Bill-Gray/PDCursesMod/sdl2/README.md

 pdc_xoffset and pdc_yoffset are the x and y offset for the area of pdc_screen to be used by PDCurses.
 See the sdltest demo for an example.

-PDC_retile() makes a copy of pdc_screen, then tiles it with the background image, if any.
-The resulting surface is used as the background for transparent character cells.
-PDC_retile() is called from initscr() and resize_term().
-However, you can also use it at other times, to take advantage of the way it copies pdc_screen: Draw some SDL stuff; call PDC_retile(); do some curses stuff -- it will use whatever was on pdc_screen as the background.
-Then you can erase the curses screen, do some more SDL stuff, and call PDC_retile() again to make a new background.
-(If you don't erase the curses screen, it will be incorporated into the background when you call PDC_retile().)
-But this only works if no background image is set.

 Interaction with stdio
 ----------------------